Using Chiropractors For Back Pain - Are They All They're Cracked Up To Be?

 And in particular these health benefits include:

-However if you suffer from any of them then it may be worth giving chiropractic treatment a try.
+However, if you suffer from any of them alongside your back pain then it may be another good reason to give chiropractic treatment a try.

 Is Chiropractic Treatment Dangerous?

-The chiropractic industry claim that chiropractic treatment is a safe form of therapy as it is non-invasive and doesn't carry the side effects or dangers you get from using medication.
+The chiropractic industry claim that chiropractic treatment is a safe form of therapy.

 And that it can also fix certain problems without the need for surgery.